rob-derosa/Hunt/README.md

 * Each ContentPage derives from `BaseContentPage<T>` where `T` is of type `BaseViewModel` and serves as the `BindingContext`.
 * All outbound requests are routed as new tasks through `TaskRunner.RunProtected` to handle common failure scenarios such as device network connectivity changes, back-end server outages, etc.
 * Game document writes are further routed through `ViewModel.SaveGameSafe` proxy method to handle version conflicts resiliently with minimal code.
-* Most images/icons are SVG files embedded in the Common project assembly once and rendered at runtime via the custom SvgImage control.
+* Most images/icons are SVG files embedded in the `Hunt.Mobile.Common` project assembly once and rendered at runtime via the custom` SvgImage` control.
 Fill color and vector scale can be specified per instance.
 * Animations are made possible with the Lottie Animation library from the folks at Airbnb.
 Animations are also vector and stored in a small .json file.
 * Almost all UI code is shared, include the custom HUD and Toast elements.
 * The Forms navigation stack is utlizied, however, every page has `SetHasNavigationBar` set to `false`.
 A custom `NavigationToolbar` is used instead to better control the UI.
 * Content for each page is declared in XAML under the `BaseContentPage.RootContent` node instead of the typical `BaseContentPage.Content` so HUD and Toast can appear at a greater Z-index.

 ### Back-end Patterns
 * Games are saved as documents in DocumentDB.
 Games contain the teams, players, treasures and acquired treasures in a single document.
-Whenever the game is updated, players of the game are notified via silent push notification which triggers an update.
+Whenever the game is updated, players of the game are notified via silent push notification which triggers a game refresh.
 * Version conflicts are raised if the associated document timestamp is out of order - it is up to the client to handle this exception and resolve the conflict.
+See `ViewModel.SaveGameSafe`.
 * All images are stored in blob storage and passed to the Vision APi via the blob URL.